 Yes!
-The district has been using Chromebooks since the 2013-14 school year, and has added some additional layers of safety and security with this implementation.
+The district has been using Chromebooks since the 2013-14 school year, and has added additional layers of safety and security with this implementation.
 As with any technology device, the safest way for students to use a computer is under the supervision of an adult.
 We also ensure that our students grow each year as digital citizens through programs embedded in our curriculum.
 When students take the Chromebooks home, they will be subject to the same Internet filter that protects the students in school.
 The “always on” content filtering blocks harmful and inappropriate websites no matter where the student accesses the Internet – from school, home, or overseas – the filter is always on!
 In addition, Chromebooks have built-in anti-virus software that is always up-to-date.

 What steps has the district taken to protect students from inappropriate content?

 All student Chromebooks have a cloud-based filter, which restricts content both at school and away from school.
 The filter aligns with Board policy EHB (Click Here to view) as well as current legislation and restricts content that would be harmful to minors or illegal for minors.
 The filter restricts categories such as social networking, gambling, and malware for all students.
 It is important to remember that no filter is foolproof, but the district has thoroughly tested the filter and received multiple recommendations from other districts that are successfully using it.
-In addition, the content filter has other safety features designed to protect students online.

 What if the Chromebook needs service?